Bachelor in Paradise (film)

-Bachelor in Paradise is a 1961 American Metrocolor romantic comedy film starring Bob Hope and Lana Turner.
+Bachelor in Paradise is a 1961 American Metrocolor, CinemaScope romantic comedy film starring Bob Hope and Lana Turner.
 Directed by Jack Arnold, it was written by Valentine Davies and Hal Kanter, based on a story by Vera Caspary.

-It co-stars Paula Prentiss, Jim Hutton and Janis Paige.
+It co-stars Janis Paige, Jim Hutton and Paula Prentiss.

 The film won three Laurel awards for Best Comedy, Best Comedy Actor (Hope) and song ("Bachelor in Paradise", music: Henry Mancini and lyrics: Mack David), which was also nominated for Academy Award for Best Original Song.
-Bob Hope was also nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+Bob Hope was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

-Strangely for a very American film, Bachelor in Paradise had its World Premiere at the Coliseum Theatre in London's West End on November 2, 1961, with a personal appearance from Bob Hope (although Hope himself was born in Britain).
+Unusual for an American film, Bachelor in Paradise had its World Premiere at the Coliseum Theatre in London's West End on November 2, 1961, with a personal appearance from Bob Hope (although Hope himself was born in Britain).

 Plot

 A.J.
-Niles is a provocative best-selling author who discovers that he has a large tax debt owed to the IRS, due to being ripped off by his accountant, Herman Wapinger.
-He goes undercover under the alias "Jack Adams" in a California suburban community called, "Paradise Village", to research a new book about the wives and lives there.
-Niles is pursued by a flirtatious married woman named, "Dolores", while falling in love with a woman, Rosemary, who rents her house to him.
+Niles is a provocative best-selling author who discovers he was ripped off by his accountant, Herman Wapinger, and owes a large tax debt.
+Under the alias, Jack Adams, Niles goes undercover in a California suburban community called Paradise Village to research a new book about the wives and lives there.
+Niles is pursued by a flirtatious married woman named Dolores and falls in love with a woman, Rosemary, who rents her house to him.
 Wapinger is found, Niles' cash is returned to him, and he reveals his true identity on national television.
-The husbands in Paradise Village all file for divorce, believing their wives are all having affairs with Niles.
+Three husbands in Paradise Village file for divorce, believing their wives are having affairs with Niles.
 In divorce court, Niles reveals that he is in love with Rosemary and asks her to marry him.
-Everyone lives happily ever after.
+The divorce suits get dropped, and Rosemary accepts.